TykTechnologies/tyk-schemas/JSON/README.md

 **VSCode installation**
 Install [Tyk extension](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas).

-For Tyk extension to validate the JSON schemas, make sure to create files with the follwoing name convenstions
+For Tyk extension to validate the JSON schemas, make sure to create files with the following name conventions:
    - Tyk API definition - use the format `"apidef.*.json"` or  `"TykDefinition-*.json"`.
      - Example: `"apidef.httpbin.json"`
    - Tyk OAS API definition - use the format `"oasapidef.*.json"` or`"TykOasApiDef-*.json"`